Skip to main content

 Bugsee Crash

-Having a working folder open in Cursor, and having Bugsee MCP Server configured, using it is as simple as just asking the agent to fix the issue using the following prompt:
+Having a working folder open in Cursor, and the Bugsee MCP server configured, using it is as simple as asking the agent:

-Cursor successfully fetches all the relevant context (including the stack traces) from Bugsee MCP tool, locates the relevant files and methods, analyzes the issue and proposes ways to fix it:
+Cursor fetches the full context (stack traces, environment, optional logs) from the Bugsee MCP server, locates the relevant files and methods in the workspace, analyzes the issue, and proposes a fix:

 Cursor fix